Plants in pots

 Scaevola ‘Aussie Salute’

-We planted seven of these upright shrubs, 40cm high and wide, with masses of large pink fan flowers covering the bright green foliage, in pots in November 2022.
+We have planted seven of these upright shrubs , 40cm high and wide, with masses of large pink fan flowers covering the bright green foliage, in the ground in 2010 and three in pots in November 2022.
 Full sun, light frost, drought tolerant. .
-Prefers a moist well drained soil in filtered to full sun.
+Prefers a moist well drained soil in filtered to full sun, but all died in the ground.
+Three in pots removed April 2024 - unsatisfactory.

 Scaevola ‘Bright Eyes’

-We planted three of these groundcovers, prostrate x 1m wide, with white-eyed purple flowers on dense green foliage., in pots in January 2023.
+We planted three of these groundcovers, prostrate x 1m wide, with white-eyed purple flowers on dense green foliage, in the ground in 2021 and another in a pot in January 2023.
 Well drained soil in full sun or part shade, frost hardy and drought resistant.
+The potted plant failed and was discarded in April 2024.

 Scleranthus biflorus - Canberra Grass

 We planted 64 of these bright green cushion like plants, with a spread of up to 40 cm diameter, and tiny narrow leaves crowded on spreading stems and minute green flowers appearing in late spring, in the ground in 2003 This plant needs plenty of water to thrive and drought conditions prevailed - disaster.
 Cockatoos also attacked these plants in the open.
-We planted one of these plants, native to the alpine regions of Australia and New Zealand, in a pot in August 2019.
+We planted one of these plants, native to the alpine regions of Australia and New Zealand, in a pot in August 2019, but it also failed October 2022.

 Senecio magnificus